Crohn ZoneCrohn Zone

 Sleep apnea may be an overlooked factor in managing Crohn’s disease.
 Its impact on inflammation, gut health, and overall quality of life makes it a critical consideration for patients struggling with fatigue or worsening symptoms.

 If you suspect sleep apnea, seeking a diagnosis could be a turning point in your journey with Crohn’s.
 By addressing sleep health, you may unlock new pathways to managing your condition and improving your daily life.
+Even without an apnea diagnosis, quality sleep and rest in managing Crohn's disease plays a foundational role for most patients.

 References